patrickhill/ticktock.rocks/README.md

 # ticktock.rocks
 A simple, visual timer

 I created this website to give my toddler a way to visualize timeout but it can also work for meetings, cooking, and more.
+View at [ticktock.rocks](https://ticktock.rocks/).